Shadow Review

 What you can do with it

-Capture meetings without adding a bot and turn the call into notes, follow-ups, or structured summaries
+Capture meetings without adding a bot to the call.

 Technical details

-Mac app available now, with Windows and other devices still on a waitlist
+Mac app is live; Windows and other devices remain on a waitlist.

 Top Alternatives to Shadow